Johnny Miller (aviator): Pitcairn

 Earhart flew her PCA-2.
 NC10780, setting out from Newark Metropolitan Airport on 28 May and after an unhurried journey with many publicity stops reached Oakland, California on 6 June.
 She and her sponsor were extremely disappointed to learn that Miller had beaten her, and resolved to try to beat his west-to-east performance.
 However, she crashed at Abilene, Texas during the attempt, finishing her journey by train but still garnering more publicity than Miller.

-Miller carried on over the next four years demonstrating the autogyro at air races, and air shows, and developed the skill of looping it, becoming the first person ever to loop a rotorcraft (though not the first person to demonstrate it publicly).
+Miller carried on over the next four years demonstrating the autogyro at air races, and air shows, and developed the skill of looping it, becoming the first person to loop a rotorcraft (though not the first person to demonstrate it publicly).
 He incorporated the manoeuvre into his displays, often adding a roll at the top.
 He was being paid $1,000 per display.
 In the 1932 Cleveland National Air Races he was performing a mock dogfight against a modified Curtiss Pusher and on landing, his autogyro was hit by the Curtiss as it overflew him, probably the result of a strong wind on the fragile biplane.
 Miller and his passenger were unharmed, but the Curtiss pilot, his friend Al Wilson, died two days later of his injuries.
 The autogyro was damaged and was grounded for 27 days waiting for new rotors and a rudder.
 There is film of the crash.

 On 26 January 1934 he was banner-towing in the PCA-2.
 He took off from Newark for a flight around Manhattan.
 The engine stopped over North Arlington, New Jersey and he landed safely in a cemetery, fixed the engine and took off from among the gravestones.

 In 1936 he joined United Air Lines as a Boeing 247D co-pilot flying the Cheyenne to Salt Lake City and New York to Chicago routes.
 He flew with United for around 18 months, and was about to be promoted to captain when he was contacted by W. Wallace Kellett.